-Program Number and Title Major Program Area Purpose (Brief) FY 06-07 Budget Expenditures FY 07-08 Budget Expenditures Key Cross References for Financial Results

-E. Instructional Programs The technical colleges provide opportunities for individuals to acquire the knowledge and skills necessary for employment, transfer to senior colleges and universities, or graduation with an Associate Degree, Diploma, or State: 11,484,233.00 Federal: Other: Total: 26,814,847.00 State: 12,675,379.00 Federal: Other: Total: 30,663,260.00 7.31-7.3.2

-Certificate. % of Total Budget: % of Total Budget:

-State: Federal: Other: Total: State: Federal: Other: Total:

-% of Total Budget: % of Total Budget:
+Program Number and Title Major Program Area Purpose (Brief) FY 07-08 Budget Expenditures FY 08-09 Budget Expenditures Key Cross References for Financial Results The technical collegs provide opportinitues for individuals to acquire the knowledge and skills necessary for employment, transfer to senior colleges and universisites, or graduation with an Associate Degree, Diploma or State: 8,576,868.00 Federal: Other: Total: 30,663,260.00 State: \$ 6,680,520 Federal: Other: Total: 32,209,619.00 7.31-7.3.2 Certificate. % of Total Budget: % of Total Budget: State: Federal: Other: Total: State: Federal: Other: Total: % of Total Budget: % of Total Budget: State: Federal: Other: State: Federal: Other: Total: % of Total Budget: Total: % of Total Budget: State: Federal: State: Federal: Other: Total: % of Total Budget: Other: Total: % of Total Budget: State: Federal: Other: State: Federal: Other: Total: % of Total Budget: Total: % of Total Budget:

-State: State:

-Federal: Federal:

-Other: Other:

-Total: Total:

-% of Total Budget: % of Total Budget:

-State: State:

-Federal: Federal:

-Other: Total: Other: Total:

-। otal: % of Total Budget: % of Total Budget:

-State: State:

-Federal: Federal:

-Other: Other:

-Total: Total:

-% of Total Budget: % of Total Budget:

-Below: List any programs not included above e and show the remain der of expenditures by s source of funds.
+Below: List any programs not included above and show the remainder of expenditures by source of funds.